localvoid/ivi/packages/ivi/README.md

 When arrays are diffed, stateless tree nodes mapped onto their stateful nodes by their position in the array.

-When array contains a conditional expression that returns a "hole" `null` value, the hole will occupy a slot in a stateful tree, so that all nodes will be correclty mapped onto their stateful nodes.
+When array contains a conditional expression that returns a "hole" `null | undefined | false` value, the hole will occupy a slot in a stateful tree, so that all nodes will be correclty mapped onto their stateful nodes.
 E.g.

 ```js
 [